alexandria-p/ContentWarning-KeepCameraAfterDeath/README.md

 * Install the *r2 Modman* mod manager via *Thunderstore*
 * Add this mod to *r2 Modman* and make sure it is enabled
 * Run Content Warning via *r2 Modman*.
 You may need to already have Steam running in the background.

+# Why do I need this mod

+Pssst - even if you don't use this mod, your video files are still saved if you lost your camera underground.
+Press `F3` to view your videoclips!
+This will work until you leave the game lobby and can be done in the vanilla (unmodded) game.

+The KeepCameraAfterDeath mod just allows players to access that footage in-game on a new videocamera, so they can export it to CD and enjoy watching it together on the sofa.

 # How does it work?